HenningLilienkamp/rewheel/README.md

   - Version control with git

-Current functionality is limited to classification of the MNIST handwritten digits dataset with a Mulit Layer Perceptron model implemented in pytorch.
+Current functionality is limited to classification of the MNIST handwritten digits dataset with a Multi Layer Perceptron model implemented in pytorch.

 # Usage
 The usage via the docker container is highly recommended: